python4astronomers/python4astronomers/source/installation/linux.rst

 Linux
 ==========================

-Here we provide further details for two methods of installing Python on a linux system without using a standalone distribution like Anaconda:
+Here we provide further details for two methods of installing scientific Python on a linux system.
+In this case you will *not* use a standalone Python distribution like Anaconda or Enthought, but instead use the operating system installation of Python:

 - System install in /usr/bin and /usr/lib where you have root privilege
 - Non-root setup with an existing full-featured Python on the system